jsoysouvanh/Refureku/README.md

 - CMake 3.15.0+ (if you build the library from source).
 - A compatible compiler: MSVC Platform Toolset v141+ / GCC8.0.0+ / Clang 7.0.0+.

-### Library Integration
+### Library integration
 1. Pull the repository
 2. Compile the library and the generator following these steps:
 	- At the root of the Refureku folder, open a terminal
 		- cmake -B Build/Release -DCMAKE_BUILD_TYPE=Release -G "\<Generator\>"
 			> Most common generators include:
 			> - Visual Studio 15 2017 -> cmake -B Build/Release -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 15 2017" -A x64
 			>**Note:** If you use Visual Studio generator, you must explicitely specify the target architecture using -A x64
 			> - Unix Makefiles
 			> - Ninja -> cmake -B Build/Release -DCMAKE_BUILD_TYPE=Release -G "Ninja"
 			> - Type cmake -G for more information